hwaien/vscode-static-nextjs/README.md

 ### Documentation

-Code written without proper documentation can lead to defects in the future if developers need to change the code but misunderstands its intentions.
+Code written without proper documentation can lead to defects in the future if developers need to change the code but misunderstand its intentions.

 Proper JavaScript documentation is defined by [JSDoc](https://jsdoc.app/) and enforced by ESLint through [plugin](https://github.com/gajus/eslint-plugin-jsdoc).